+This option is being deprecated.
+Please use "browse policy" and "retention policy" attributes to set group expiration times.
 An explicit expiration time can be specified for the savesets saved with this group.
-This value will be forwarded to every save and backup command (see save(3)).
-A null value (normal setting) means no expiration time is set.

-inactivity timeout (read/write, static, hidden)
+This value will be forwarded to every save and backup command (see save(3)) only if neither inactivity timeout (read/write, static, hidden)